aiven/aiven-docs/docs/products/mysql/howto/prevent-disk-full.md

 ### Delete data

-As your service is set in `read-only` mode, attempting to free disk space by deleting data can\'t be done directly.
-To disable the `read-only` state, you need to use our API to temporarily remove the restriction.
+As your service is set in `read-only` mode, attempting to free disk space by deleting data can't be done directly.
+To disable the `read-only` state,  use our API to temporarily remove the restriction.

 You can use our API and send a POST request to: